EasyMapper/Productivity

 I repeated this and completed the scheme, eventually moving the scheme closer to the section being mapped.

-Something curious happened in this episode: creating the mind map for the article revealed opportunities for improvement, and I ended up changing the article's scope from automatic generation to the current one, making mind maps of text documents.
+Something curious happened in this episode: creating the mind map for the article revealed opportunities for improvement, and I ended up changing the article's scope from automatic generation to the current one, making mind maps from text documents.
 And then the text's structure became much more similar to that of the mind map!
 Occupational hazards...

 Summary